Dazzle Ships (album): Legacy

 Dazzle Ships has been championed by many artists, including producer Mark Ronson.

 Critics have acknowledged Dazzle Ships as an underrated and misunderstood work, and a record ahead of its time.
 John Bergstrom of PopMatters argued that while positive reappraisals of flop albums had become "all-too-common", the "prescient" Dazzle Ships lived up to the retrospective acclaim.
 Quietus writer Stuart Huggett charted the record's journey "from 1983 release to 2016 Classic Album", stating that it features some of OMD's strongest material but is "likely to remain too off the wall ever to permanently join the general public's Classic Albums canon".
 Dazzle Ships has nevertheless appeared in lists of 1983's best albums; The A.V.
 Club named it one of the year's "Great but Underappreciated Records".
 (Note: See:) It was included in that same publication's "Hall of Fame", as well as the Chicago Tribunes "10 Essential New Wave Albums", the 1980s edition of Uncuts "Ultimate Record Collection", and music journalist Paul Roland's "Ten Essential CDs" of the decade.
 The album maintained cult status in the years following its release, eventually coming to be regarded as a "cult classic".

-Dazzle Ships has been cited as an influence by many artists, including the chart acts Radiohead, Arcade Fire and the Killers; comparisons have been drawn to Radiohead's experimental Kid A (2000).
+Dazzle Ships has been cited as an influence by many recording artists, including the chart acts Arcade Fire, the Killers and Radiohead; comparisons have been drawn to Radiohead's experimental Kid A (2000).
 (Note: See:) Dazzle Ships informed much of Death Cab for Cutie's Codes and Keys (2011), and was described by the band's former guitarist, Chris Walla, as the record that "everyone points to as [OMD's] magnum opus".
 Walla added, "It's really a gorgeous album.
 It's daring and it's weird and it leans a lot on the paranoia of the Cold War."
 Saint Etienne and Future Islands identified Dazzle Ships as the template for their respective albums, Foxbase Alpha (1991) and In Evening Air (2010).
-Singer Anohni was inspired and "changed" by the "scary, futuristic" record, which also heavily impacted musician Telekinesis (and was later cited as his favourite album).
-Elsewhere, Dazzle Ships has been influential on record producers: Moby observed a "beautiful, experimental, inspiring" album, while Mark Ronson asserted, "I was just completely floored...
+Singer Anohni spoke of being "really changed" by the "scary, futuristic" record, while musician Telekinesis cited the "genius" album as his personal favourite and a major influence.
+Dazzle Ships also impacted the record producers Mark Ronson and Moby, the former saying, "I was just completely floored...
 It's just so elegant but a bit lo-fi at the same time."